0xPolygon/polygon-edge-docs/docs/how-tos/howto-setup-ibft/howto-set-ibft-on-the-cloud.md

 Most cloud providers don't expose the IP addresses (especially public ones) as a direct network interface on your VM but rather setup an invisible NAT proxy.

-To allow the nodes to connect to each other in this case you would need to listen on the `0.0.0.0` IP address to bind on all interfaces, but you would still need to specify the IP address which other nodes can use to connect to your instance.
-This is achieved using the `--nat` argument where you can specify your external IP.
+To allow the nodes to connect to each other in this case you would need to listen on the `0.0.0.0` IP address to bind on all interfaces, but you would still need to specify the IP address or DNS address which other nodes can use to connect to your instance.
+This is achieved either by using the `--nat` or `--dns` argument where you can specify your external IP or DNS address respectively.

 #### Example